PedroLofiego/enem-infra-socioeconomia-ml/README.md

 ---

-## 📌 Research Context
+## 🎓 Research Context

-This project was developed as part of an MBA in Big Data & Analytics and aims to explore how predictive modeling can support strategic decision-making in education.
+This project was developed as part of an MBA in Big Data & Analytics.

+Beyond academic analysis, it explores how predictive modeling can support strategic decision-making in education and reduce structural inequality through data-driven insights.

 ---